Durbangash/CatsDogs/README.md

 # CatsDogs
-Cats and Dogs binary classification using Pytorch
+Cats and Dogs binary classification using Pytorch, its a baseline CNN model.